claimvantage/sfdx-jenkins-shared-library/README.md

 * _appName_

-  Lightning app name used to test the application.
-Example: Test.app
+  The name of the Lightning app used to test the application.
+For example "Test.app".

 * _configFile_